MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Out-String.md

 # Out-String

 ## SYNOPSIS
-Sends objects to the host as a series of strings.
+Sends objects to the host as a string.

 ## SYNTAX